FuturesJS/forEachAsync/README.md

 forEachAsync
 ===

+Analogous to `[].forEach`, but handles items asynchronously with a final callback passed to `then`.

+This is the most essential piece of the [`ArrayAsync`](https://github.com/FuturesJS/ArrayAsync) package.

+v3.x - Diet Cola Edition
+---

 As I do every few years, I decided to rewrite FuturesJS.
 This year's remake is extremely lightweight.

-v3.x - Diet Cola Edition
-(published on npm as beta, so you must use the @3.x - and don't worry, v2.x is still supported)

-Analogous to `[].forEach`, but handles items asynchronously with a final callback passed to `then`.

-This is the most essential piece of the [`ArrayAsync`](https://github.com/FuturesJS/ArrayAsync) package.

 Usage
 ===